 The village of Jakabfalva was on the site of Fertőszéplak in the Middle Ages.
 It was one of the six villages that have since disappeared due to water level fluctuations of Lake Fertő.
 There was a legend about the St. Jakab's Monastery even as early as in the Carolingian times.
 The people of Fertőszéplak found two bells of the old church of Jakabfalva in the bed of Lake Fertő, the larger one that was turned out of the mud by a bull's horn is now in the tower of the Church of the Holy Spirit.

 Széchényi Palace: The palace opposite the Baroque Calvary plays a prominent role in the history of the Széchényi family.
 Captain György Széchény (II), to whom King Lipót I of Hungary bestowed the title of Count died in this palace, and Ferenc Széchényi, the founder of the National Museum and the father of Count István Széchenyi was born here.
 After the family moved the estate centre to Cenk, the condition of the palace building deteriorated.
-In the renovated palace from the end of 2020, the new World Heritage Visitor Centre of the Fertő area, the Peisonia Visitor Centre awaits visitors, presenting the unique values of the region.
+In the renovated palace from the spring of 2021, the new World Heritage Visitor Centre of the Fertő area, the Peisonia Visitor Centre awaits visitors, presenting the unique values of the region.

 The "Széchényis’ pear tree": The "Széchényi’s pear tree" is located in the centre of the former estate of the Széchényi family, right at the palace.
 In 2019 the 130-year-old pear tree became the third at the “Tree of the Year” competition announced by the Ökotárs Foundation.